 As specified by the attached Budget, the Charter School will utilize the reserve fund to undertake any expenses associated with the closure procedures identified above.

 VIII.
-IMPACT ON THE COUNTY
+IMPACT ON THE DISTRICT

-Governing Law: Potential civil liability effects, if any, upon the school, any school district where the charter school may operate and upon the county board of education -- Education Code Section 47605.6(h).
+Governing Law: Potential civil liability effects, if any, upon the school and upon the District -- Education Code Section 47605(g).

 Civil Liability